 - Maintain a healthy weight.
 If you are overweight or underweight, you’re more likely to have health problems during pregnancy.
 Try to get to a healthy weight and maintain it before you get pregnant.

 - Stay away from toxic substances.
 Don’t use unsafe chemicals at home or at work.
 Don’t use tobacco, drink alcohol, or use street drugs before getting pregnant.

 - Reduce stress.
 Stress can have a negative effect on your body.
 Learn stress-management skills before you get pregnant so that stress doesn’t affect your baby.

 - Get prenatal checkups.
 Schedule regular appointments with your doctor, and go to all of them.
 He or she will be able to monitor your pregnancy.
 With regular visits, they will be able to spot any problems earlier.
 You’ll be more likely to have a good outcome.

 - Keep up with treatment.
 Continue treating any health conditions you had before pregnancy.
 Make sure your doctor knows what medicines you’re taking.
 He or she will know if they are safe for your baby.

 - Gain the best amount of weight.
 How much weight you should gain depends on how much you weighed before pregnancy.
-Your doctor will tell you how much is a good range for you.
-Eat a healthy diet and be as active as you can.
+Your doctor will tell you what a good range is for you.
+Eat a healthy diet, and be as active as you can.